-X regular expression, for the entire URL, not just the hostname
+X regular expression, for the ENTIRE URL, not just the hostname

-- The regular expression is by default anchored to start-of-line and endof-line, as if you have used ^RegularExpression\$ - A trailing / is automatically added both to the regex, and the input string to avoid false matches - The regular expression matches the concatenation of the REALURL, a colon(:), and the DISPLAYEDURL as a single string.
-It doesn't separately match REALURL and DISPLAYEDURL!
+- The regular expression is by default anchored to start-of-line and end-ofline, as if you have used ^RegularExpression\$ - A trailing / is automatically added both to the regex, and the input string to avoid false matches - The regular expression matches the CONCATENATION of RealURL, a colon(:), and DisplayedURL as a single string.
+It doesn't separately match RealURL and DisplayedURL!